No products in the cart.

 understanding childlike behavior after stroke

-Generally, changes in behavior after stroke are related to the neurological impact and damage to the brain.
+Childlike behavior after stroke can be distressing for both the survivor and caregiver.
+Generally, changes in behavior after stroke are related to the neurological impact of stroke, as behavior is modulated by various areas of the brain.
 Not everyone who experiences a stroke will demonstrate childlike behavior, but personality changes are common.

-What Causes Childlike Behavior After Stroke?
+Causes of Childlike Behavior After Stroke

 Managing Childlike Behavior After Stroke